 Sharing the peaceful nature of the Murray River

+The houseboat moves each day to your daily walking destination.
 In the evenings, relax in the houseboat lounge and share stories with your fellow travellers

 Murray River Walk is a journey through the Riverland Ramsar Wetland of International Importance, renowned for its waterbirds, red gum forests and the nationally threatened Southern bell frog and the Regent parrot.
 Encounters with Red and Grey Kangaroos, emus, black swans and pelicans are common and 179 bird species have been recorded, including the spectacular Red-capped Robin and mischievous Fairywrens.